Invest in a self-managed super funds

 What are self-managed super funds?

-Tip: Check your SMSF regularly to ensure it is set up for current market conditions and your investment objectives.
+Tip: Check your SMSF regularly to ensure that it is set up for current market conditions and your investment objectives.

 How do self-managed super funds work?

 An SMSF must have at least one member, and no more than six.
-That allows family and friends to share the management and benefits of the fund.
+This allows family and friends to share the management and benefits of the fund.
 As a member of your SMSF, you are also its trustee.
 Alternatively, you may wish to get a corporate trustee to assist with certain responsibilities.

 Tip: Consider engaging the services of a financial professional to help with the start-up and ongoing compliance and legal obligations.